TorqIT/pimcore-vm-setup/README.md

 5. Run `sudo runuser -u github -- ./runner-setup.sh --repo https://github.com/<your-org>/<your-repo> --version <GitHub Actions Runner latest release number> --token <your copied token>` to set up the VM as a self-hosted runner.
 By default, the script will install the service into the home directory of the `github` user created in step 2.

 ## Pimcore
 The `pimcore` directory contains a script for finalizing the setting up of the VM for hosting Pimcore.
-It will create a `pimcore` user with
+It will create a `pimcore` user with a given UID/GID, and will create some external networks which are necessary in order to facilitate blue-green (no downtime) deployments via Docker Compose.